-Supportive Learning Continue to focus on high yield strategies, rigor and teach to the top.

-Environment:Summarize the supportive Monitoring student progress weekly to guide lessons has been successful.
+Supportive Learning Environment:Summarize the supportive

-learning environment trends and patterns

-observed by the team while completing this

-section of the report.
-What are the

-important trends and patterns that will

-support the identification of student,

-teacher, and leader needs?
+learning environment: Summarize the supportive learning environment trends and patterns observed by the team while completing this section of the report.
+What are the important trends and patterns that will support the identification of student, teacher, and leader needs?